certchip/jsotp/README.md

 # Source
-This project is based on Gin's jsotp project 1.0.4 and is a modified version with the following contents.
+This project is based on LanceGin's jsotp project 1.0.4 and is a modified version with the following contents.

-- Add Digits: 4, 6, 8, 10 ~
+- Add Digits: 4, 5, 6, 7, 8, 9, 10 and more
 - Add Digest : SHA-1, SHA-256, SHA-512